U.S. flag

 • Heterozygotes (carriers) are asymptomatic and are not at risk of developing the disorder.

 Offspring of a proband.
-The offspring of an individual with tyrosinemia type I are obligate heterozygotes (carriers) for a pathogenic variant in FAH.
+Unless an affected individual's reproductive partner also has tyrosinemia type I or is a carrier, offspring will be obligate heterozygotes (carriers) for a pathogenic variant in FAH.

 Other family members.
-Each sib of the proband's parents is at a 50% risk of being a carrier of a FAH pathogenic variant.
+Each sib of the proband's parents is at a 50% risk of being a carrier of an FAH pathogenic variant.

 Carrier Detection